Welcome to Gojobori Lab

 Non-human species

 Our interest is not only limited to human evolution.
 We have studied vertebrates including canids, fishes and echinoderms.
+The study of pigs are going on.

 People